July 4 – Stoke Travel campsite opens

 8am – 4pm – Hot breakfast at camp

-9am – 10pm – Free time to check out Pamplona or hang out in our town bar downing unlimited beer and sangria, making new friends, playing the best drinking games and dancing your socks off
+9am – 10pm – Free time to check out Pamplona jump on our our walking tours or hang out in our town bar downing unlimited beer and sangria, making new friends, playing the best drinking games and dancing your socks off.

 8pm – 10pm Dinner at campsite